pminina01/readthedocs/Eventlog-target.md

    * _Truncate_ - Truncates the message before writing to the Event Log.
 This is the default.
    * _Split_ - Splits the message and writes multiple entries to the Event Log.
 Warning: the message layout will be spread across multiple Event Log entries; if there is an application reading and parsing the Event Log, split messages will not have the expected layout of a log entry.
    * _Discard_ - Discards of the message.
 It will not be written to the Event Log.
+* **MaxKilobytes**  - maximum Event log size in kilobytes. `null` is default (512KB).
+Value should be multiples of 64 and between 64 and 4194240.
+Note, this requires admin rights.
+Introduced in NLog 4.4.10

 ## Notes
 To log to the event log, an event source is required to exist.
 This involves creating the event source.